EnigmaCurry/d.rymcg.tech/invidious/README.md

 HTTP basic auth password.
 If you don't create an account, and you don't login, your settings (eg. `Proxy Videos`) are not saved!

+Invidious suggests "because of various issues Invidious must be restarted often, at least once a day, ideally every hour."
+The instance of Invidious that d.rymcg.tech installs does not automatically restart - we leave this to you to decide whether to do it and, if so, how to do it.